jjvmr/Frogger/README.md

 # Classic Arcade Game Clone Project

 This simple yet interesting game allows the player to move in any direction to reach the goal, the other side while trying to avoid enemies.

+## Instructions

+To use run this repository simply ```git clone``` or fork this repository.
+You can also explore the game on [GitHub Pages: Frogger Game](https://jjvmr.github.io/Frogger/)

 If the player is touched by the enemy, the game will restart.
 However, if the player reaches the goal, the player will advance to the next level and the enemies will increase in speed.

-## Instructions

-To use run this repository with the Gulp Build System, fork or ```git clone``` this repository.

-## Contributing

-This repository is the starter code for _all_ Udacity students.
-Therefore, we most likely will not accept pull requests.